Are you aged 70½ and over?

 - Tax ID number: 13-1664054

-- Address: Russell Jones, Director, Friends Program and Planned Giving, New York Philharmonic, Avery Fisher Hall, 10 Lincoln Center Plaza, New York, NY 10023
+- Address: Russell Jones, Director, Individual and Planned Gifts, New York Philharmonic, Avery Fisher Hall, 10 Lincoln Center Plaza, New York, NY 10023

 Thank you for your contribution, it is very much appreciated.